-Easy to reach with the “Salamander-train”, the Schneeberg is a brilliant excursion for the entire family.
-No matter if you like mountain hiking or just taking in the stunning views, anyone enjoys a day out on the “Snow Mountain”.
+Easy to reach with the “Salamander train”, the Schneeberg is a brilliant excursion for the entire family.
+No matter if you like mountain hiking or just taking in the stunning views, anyone enjoys a day out on “Snow Mountain”.

-The highest mountain of Lower Austria, Schneeberg (Snow Mountain), with its 2,076-metre (6.811 ft) high summit Klosterwappen, offers family friendly hiking and stunning views.
-Only about 80 kms (50 mi) from Vienna it’s a popular hiking destination for the Viennese, as well as for travellers.
-Hence, I boarded the yellow and green salamander train and headed up to Schneeberg.
-Arriving at the top, enjoy the breath-taking view, before you head out on the trail.
-Maybe even have a look in the “TOP ART 1800” gallery, the rusty steel tube next to station or inside the Elisabeth chapel.
-As of the summer 2019, the chapel is under renovation.
+The highest mountain of Lower Austria, Schneeberg (Snow Mountain), with its 2,076-metre (6.811 ft) high summit Klosterwappen, offers family-friendly hiking and stunning views.
+Only about 80 km (50 mi) from Vienna, it’s a popular hiking destination for the Viennese and travellers.
+Hence, I boarded the yellow and green salamander train and headed to Schneeberg.
+Arriving at the top, enjoy the breathtaking view before you head out on the trail.
+Maybe even look in the “TOP ART 1800” gallery, the rusty steel tube next to the station or inside the Elisabeth chapel.
 Nonetheless, hiking is what most people come here for.

 Hiking the high mountain plateau

 Whichever hiking route you choose, they all start at the mountain station of the Schneebergbahn.
 Instead of the so often ragged peaks surrounded by steep ascents, the top of the Schneeberg is more like a plateau.
 I found this a nice change as I could have a good hike without long and steep ascents.
 Although, it’s not entirely lacking steep parts.
 The last serpentine up to the Fischerhütte reveals if you are fit or not.